card header icon

 Create a Go Merry account/profile by visiting www.goingmerry.com (check out the "How To" information first, located above)

-• Complete your Student Responses (all four are required; see the above link).
+• Complete your Student Responses (all four are required; see the above).

 • Identify two individuals who can write you a letter of recommendation.